richardgmcmahon/highestredshift/README.md

 ![alt text](https://github.com/richardgmcmahon/highestredshift/blob/master/results/highestz_history_2020_20190317.png)

-## How to use this code to produce Redshift History plots
+## How to use this code to produce redshift history plots

 Producing redshift history plots for different epochs